myphysicslab/myphysicslab/src/docs/Building.md

         make BUILD_DIR=debug

-+ `LOCALE` – selects which locale to use for [Internationalization (i18n)][], but only for single files specified with a shortcut (see below).
++ `LOCALE` – selects which locale to use for [Internationalization (i18n)][], but only for single files specified with a shortcut (more about shortcuts below).
 Examples:

         make doublependulum LOCALE=en
         make doublependulum LOCALE=de
+        make doublependulum LOCALE="en de"

     To build all apps for a particular locale use targets `apps-en` or `apps-de`.